What Is Chain Drive?

 Applications of Chain Drives:

-The Chain drives are used in a variety of industrial applications, such as:
+The Chain drives, which can be explained as explain chain drive, are used in a variety of industrial applications., such as:

 - A chain drive is a device widely used for the transmission of electricity where shafts are separated by a distance greater than that for which gears are practical.